35mm to 120 Panorama Adapter + Mask Frame tested with Pentax 67

 Free shipping in DE

-With free shipping in 2-4 days to your home.
+With free shipping to your home in 2-4 days.

-You can test any product for 30 days.
-If you are not satisfied, we will refund you the full purchase price including shipping costs.
-No ifs and buts.
+You can test every product for 30 days.
+If you are not satisfied, we will refund the full purchase price including shipping costs.
+No ifs or buts.

 Scope of delivery: